Insiders Guide To Punta Del Este, Uruguay

 Watch the sunset over Jose Ignacio Beach.
 Grab a medio y medio (half and half) which is a mix of sweet sparkling wine, and dry white wine, lay your blanket close to the shore, and enjoy Punta’s most popular spectator sport.

 Eat late.
 The earliest acceptable dinner reservation is at 11 P.M.
 This goes for anywhere in South America!
 Book a table at Lo de Tere.
 This restaurant is beautiful, ideally located beside the yacht harbor, the service is professional, the food is irreproachable.

 Have you been to Punta Del Este?
 Let’s hear it in the comments.

-Follow @valeriefidan and tag your awesome travel photos with #ramblist!
+Follow @valeriefidan!
 As always, all opinions, as always, are my own.
-Photos taken with iPhone; edited in Camera+ and instagrammed.
+Photos taken with iPhone; edited in Lightroom using VSCO Film and instagramed.